trang-nguyenn/trang-nguyenn.github.io/_pages/about.md

 In support of my research activity, I was awarded a [Microsoft Research PhD Fellowship](https://www.microsoft.com/en-us/research/academic-program/phd-fellowship/#!people) (2021).
 I've also spent significant time in industry as a research intern at [Twitter Cortex](https://cortex.twitter.com/) (2021), Google Brain (2020), and as an AI Resident at Google X (2019).
 In 2019, I graduated with distinction the MPhil in Advanced Computer Science at Cambridge with a Best MPhil Student Award.
 Previously, I did my undergraduate studies at The University of Manchester (UK) with an [award-winning](https://www.manchester.ac.uk/discover/news/multiple-successes-for-manchester-undergrads-at-worlds-most-prestigious-student-awards/) research dissertation supervised by [Dr Jonathan Shapiro](http://www.cs.man.ac.uk/~jls/).

+**I am officially on the job market.
+If you like my research, feel free to reach out!**

 ## News

 - May 2022: Famous ML YouTuber Aleksa Gordić made a [video explaining our Neural Sheaf Diffusion paper](https://www.youtube.com/watch?v=JiQmkhsbRwk) and including lots of nice intuitions of sheaf theory.